facebook/zstd/lib/README.md

 #### ZSTDMT API

-To enable building the multithreaded compression API, use the `make lib-mt` target.
+To enable multithreaded compression within the library, invoke `make lib-mt` target.
-The header file zstdmt_compress.h (in compress/) provides the prototypes for the API.
+Prototypes are defined in header file `compress/zstdmt_compress.h`.
-If linking a program that uses the ZSTDMT API against libzstd.a on a POSIX system, the -pthread flag must be provided to the compiler at link time.
+When linking a program that uses ZSTDMT API against libzstd.a on a POSIX system, `-pthread` flag must be provided to the compiler and linker.
-Note that these prototypes may still be used in a version built without multithread support, but they will be single threaded (i.e. no benefits will be given over the standard ZSTD API).
+Note : ZSTDMT prototypes can still be used with a library built without multithread support, but in this case, they will be single threaded only.

 #### Modular build